 Write a postcard to a friend

 Getting postcards is one of the retro things we love the most.
-Less faff than a letter, extra brownie points if you can find one which will also be worthy of pinning on your noticeboard / fridge / vision board.
+They’re much less faff than a letter.
+And extra brownie points if you can find one which is worthy of pinning on your noticeboard /fridge/vision board.

 Just because you’re not going away, doesn’t mean you can’t send a postcard!
 Scribble a note to someone you love & haven’t seen for a while – you might just make their day.